AdventHealth Lake Wales: 2000–2009

 In late June 2000, Lake Wales Medical Centers announced that it would have a new emergency department with private treatment rooms constructed; it would double the size of the emergency department.
 The intensive care unit would be moved to the second floor.
 Ambulatory surgery would be moved to the first story and take over the former ICU and emergency department.
 The surgical suit would be expanded.
 Two of the primary emergency treatment rooms would become endoscopy rooms.

 In early February 2001, the hospital wanted to move its medical records, human resources and housekeeping to the first story of the nursing home.
-Before they could be moved it had to get permission from the Agency for Healthcare Administration to change the license of the first story.
+Before they could be moved it had to get permission from the Agency for Health Care Administration to change the license of the first story.
 Demolition of the old hospital started in August, it would take two to three months to demolish and cost $5 to 6 million due to asbestos.

 In January 2002, construction workers started to construct the new emergency department.
-In late May 2003, Lake Wales Medical Center's 14,000-square-foot emergency department opened to patients; it cost $4.5 million to build.
+In late May 2003, Lake Wales Medical Center's 14000 sqfoot emergency department opened to patients; it cost $4.5 million to build.

 In late July 2002, Mid Florida Medical Services decided to sell the hospital after hearing from local residents.
 In early September, both Community Health Systems and Health Management Associates were interested in buying the hospital.

 On December 2, Lake Wales Medical Centers was purchased by Community Health Systems from Mid-Florida Medical Services.

 In August 2007, renovations at the hospital were completed at a cost of $6.9 million.

 In December 2008, a $4 million renovation began on the Deeley A. Hunt Building after the nursing home closed.
 The space was renovated to contain a board room, offices, reception room, education space and thirty-two private patient rooms.
 Three of the patient rooms are designed for obesity and three others can be used as negative-pressure rooms.

 In early May 2009, the former nursing home space at Lake Wales Medical Center was opened to the public.

 2018–present

-On January 9, 2018, construction workers broke ground on a new 5,100-square-foot wound healing center at the hospital, it would be double the size of the old facility.
+On January 9, 2018, construction workers broke ground on a new 5100 sqfoot wound healing center at the hospital, it would be double the size of the old facility.
 The wound healing center was completed at the end of 2018 and included six treatment rooms, three hyperbaric chambers, waiting area and a lobby.

 On May 22, 2019, AdventHealth signed a definitive agreement to purchase Lake Wales Medical Center from Community Health Systems.
 On September 1, AdventHealth took over the management of Lake Wales Medical Center, it had purchased the hospital for $10,146,000 and renamed it AdventHealth Lake Wales.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In early February, 2023, almost all of the AdventHealth hospitals had their chargemaster on their website, including AdventHealth Lake Wales.